cosinekitty/astronomy/generate/README.md

 language implementations of Astronomy Engine.

 It is only needed by contributors who want to make enhancements or fix bugs.
-People who just want to use the astronomy calculator for a given programming langauge can safely ignore this directory and use the [source code that has already been generated for that language](../source).
+People who just want to use Astronomy Engine for a given programming langauge can safely ignore this directory and use the [source code that has already been generated for that language](../source).